Tuesday, May 13, 2025

 Eat world-class food

 Enjoy fusion dining like no other – be it local Fijian ingredients combined with Japanese technique to create a unique Omakase evening dining experience, a private beach picnic complete with freshly caught lobster and champagne, a Lebanese banquet or a restaurant with no menu, just advice on what came in on the boat, or is ready to pick in the garden, you will dine like never before at every meal.
-Take time to leave your resort too and discover local dining options such as Kanu by Chef Lance Seeto and authentic Fijian food at Nadina.
+Take time to leave your resort too and discover local dining options.

 All about reconnecting